-Everything about Domaine des Chanssaud Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Domaine des Chanssaud Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine des Chanssaud Vineyards, Wines, Winemaking

 Domaine des Chanssaud owns 20 hectares of vines in the Chateauneuf du Pape appellation.
 17.5 hectares are used for the growing of red wine grapes.
 2.5 hectares of their vineyard are reserved for white wine, grape varieties.

 Their best vineyard parcels are located in the northern part of the appellation with its cooler microclimate.
 The terroir has a mix of rocks, stones and clay soils.

 Their vineyards are dispersed in Chateauneuf du Pape, but they definitely have vines in the Boislauzon, Cabrieres and Chapouin lieux-dits.
 Their oldest Grenache vines are close to 120 years of age, making them some of the oldest vines in the appellation.